matthewroy01/matthewroy01.github.io/capstoneblog.md

 ---

 ## October 14th, 2018
-### The "Culmination" of Unity Knowledge
+### Developing the Concept

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Following up on the previous post, here's how I plan to implement a few of the mechanics I listed.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Following up on the previous post, here's how I plan to implement some of the mechanics I listed.

 **Underwater Sections**